masatoDeweerdt/Chillix/README.md

       * GithubMaster and project manager
       * Create de Database
-      * finalizing the details
+      * Finalizing al the details

 * [Masato Deweerdt](https://github.com/masatoDeweerdt)

-      * Front-end, design
+      * Front-end, HTML5, CSS and Bootstrap
-      * make mockup with figma
+      * Design and thumbnails
+      * Php password recovery

 * [Bembassat Frédéric](https://github.com/Fbembassat)

-      * Back-end PHP Back office for user and comment management
+      * Back-end PHP Back office for user and comment management (CRUD)
-      * Deplyement of the site
+      * Deployement of the site
+      * Creation of our workchat

 * [Melissa Fruit](https://github.com/Melissa-Fruit)

-      * Back-end PHP and MySQL Sign In and Sign Up
+      * Back-end PHP and MySQL Sign In, Sign Up and comment section
+      * Readme
-      * readme
+      * Newsletter with mailchimp

 **Each member of the team worked on the whole project, we helped and learned from each other.**